 Mental health

-Since the mid-1980s, self-reported mental and somatic problems have increased among school children in Sweden, primarily among 13 and 15-year-old girls.
+Since the mid-1980s, self-reported mental and somatic health problems have increased among school children in Sweden, primarily among 13 and 15-year-old girls.

 Our mission

 The Public Health Agency of Sweden has been assigned to build and develop the work aiming to promote mental health and prevent mental ill-health among the entire population at a national level.
-An important part of this work is to compile, analyse and convey new knowledge within the area.
+An important part of this work is to compile, analyze and convey new knowledge within the area.
 This is conducted, for example, in the form of a national public health survey "Health on equal terms" which the Agency has performed annually since 2004.
 Another example of how new knowledge is developed is when we compile different types of literature reviews within the mental health area.